 For consumers, how the UK trades with the EU and the rest of the world could affect the availability, price and quality of food.
 Only 61% of all the food eaten, and 75% of that able to be grown in the UK, is produced in the country.
 The remainder –worth more than £47 billion a year– is imported.
 Much of the imported food we eat (some 70%) comes from the EU.

 Trade also matters to farmers, food producers and processors.
 The UK exported £22 billion of food, feed and drink in 2018.
 Although smaller in absolute terms than other sectors’ exports, exports make up a significant proportion of sales for some parts of the agri-food industry, such as the lamb and pork sectors.
 The terms of trade with the EU will be vital since the EU is a major destination for exported agri-food products: two-thirds go to the EU and seven of the top ten destination countries are EU members.

 This briefing sets out key information on the UK’s current international trade in food, feed and drink.
 It considers how potential changes to trading arrangements after Brexit, particularly to tariffs and regulatory arrangements, could impact on food producers and consumers.
-The briefing includes information on agri-food trade aspects of the May Government’s Withdrawal Agreement as well as exploring some key issues arising under a no deal scenario such as food supplies and farm exports.
+The briefing includes information on agri-food trade aspects of the May Government’s Withdrawal Agreement and the new Withdrawal Agreement announced in October 2019 as well as exploring some key issues arising under a no deal scenario such as food supplies and farm exports.

 Free and frictionless trade

 Farmers and the agri-food industry consider frictionless trade with the EU to be a key objective.
 Prime Minister Boris Johnson has said that he wants as free and frictionless trade in agri-food goods with the EU as possible and a UK international trade system that does not undermine high domestic production standards.
 Two key potential barriers to achieving frictionless trade outside of the EU are tariffs and regulatory standards.